MrWinstead/laminar/README.md

 While a streaming application built with Goka is certainly not a web application, the patterns common there can be adapted and re-used in order to get over the initial hurdle of building stream processing applications.

+## The Name

+[Laminar flow](https://en.wikipedia.org/wiki/Laminar_flow) is when fluid flows in parallel layers with no disruption.
+The vision of Laminar is to have parallel layers of code processing streams of data.